 - An extra tooth is impeding other teeth from erupting

 You will be given a local anesthetic to ensure you don’t feel any pain.
-If an impacted tooth is to be removed, gum and bone tissue covering the tooth will be removed, and the tooth is slowly loosened.
+If an impacted tooth is to be removed, gum and bone tissue covering the tooth will be removed, and the tooth will be slowly loosened.

 Once the tooth is extracted, a blood clot will often form in the socket.
 You will be required to bite down on gauze to stop the bleeding.
 Stitches may be placed to seal the extraction site.
 Depending on your situation, your dentist may recommend you replace the tooth to prevent possible complications.

-Following your procedure there may be some mild discomfort.
-Taking a pain killer, such as Advil, can help reduce the pain; however, ensure you take the proper dosage.
-You can also put an ice package to reduce the swelling.
+Following your procedure, there may be some mild discomfort.
+Taking a painkiller, such as Advil, can help reduce the pain; however, ensure you take the proper dosage.
+You can also put on an ice pack to reduce the swelling.
 Your dentist will give you detailed instructions to ensure your mouth heals properly.

-The majority of fillings are performed in 2 ways:
+The majority of fillings are performed in two ways:

 - Direct fillings – these are given directly into a cavity that has had the decay already removed.

-Fillings can be amalgam, gold alloy and ceramics.
-Gold is stronger; however, ceramics are popular due to its longevity.
+Fillings can be an amalgam, gold alloy, and ceramics.
+Gold is stronger; however, ceramics are popular due to their longevity.

 Missing teeth can make speaking, chewing, and smiling problematic.
 Although there are a variety of tooth replacement options, dental implants are the best way to replace missing teeth.

-Dental implants are artificial teeth that are constructed from porcelain, titanium and other materials.
-They are surgically implanted into your upper or lower jaw; thus, are an extremely stable tooth replacement option.
+Dental implants are artificial teeth that are constructed from porcelain, titanium, and other materials.
+They are surgically implanted into your upper or lower jaw; thus, they are an extremely stable tooth replacement option.

 Over the course of several months, your tissues will slowly heal and grow around the implant, holding it firmly in place.
 Once fully healed, a crown will be placed on the implant, which is customized to look like your other teeth.
 Implants can also be used to anchor dentures into place and prevent shifting.

 To ensure the fluoride has enough time to act, don’t eat, drink or smoke for a minimum of 30 minutes following your appointment.
-Fluoride is safe and effective to protect your teeth; however, should never be swallowed.
-This includes toothpastes and mouthwashes that contain fluoride.
-Talk to your dentist for proper fluoride use.
+Fluoride is safe and effective in protecting your teeth; however, it should never be swallowed.
+This includes toothpaste and mouthwashes that contain fluoride.
+Talk to your dentist about proper fluoride use.